tsutsuken/AnyPlan/Pods/Pods-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## MKStoreKit

-MKStoreKit uses MIT Licensing And so all of my source code can
-                           be used royalty-free into your app.
-Just make sure that you don’t remove the copyright notice from the source code if you make your app open source and in the about page.

 ## Mixpanel

                                  Apache License